sharona1ex/Neural-Network-using-NumPy/README.md

 3. Go to the directory `Neural-Network-using-NumPy`
 4. Run `model.py` using Python 3.10

-Following these steps will help you to run a pretrained model.
 To train a fresh model open `model.py` and set `TRAIN=True`.
 Also feel free to change other configurations.
 Your trained model will be stored in the `trained_models` folder for your future use.

 ## How configure this model?
 The configurations are placed in `model.py`.
 The following configurations will allow you to try this model for variety of cases.
 1. TRAIN: If this is True then your model.py will train a fresh model, if it is False, it will use a pretrained model and will output the testing accuracy along with training and validation accuracy.
 2. MODEL: This is where you can specify which pretrained model to use if TRAIN is False.
 It is the path to a pretrained model.
 3. LAYER_SIZES: This is the parameter that allows you to define the number of neurons in each layer and the number of layers.
 For eg, [4, 2, 1] means, there is an input layer with 4 neurons, a hidden layer with 2 neurons and an output layer with 1 neuron.
 4. ACTIVATION_FUNCTIONS: This is list activation functions to be used after each hidden layer and output layer.
+5. TRAIN_CONF: It is a dictionary with two parameters, epochs and learning_rate that a user can decide for training.

 ## Dataset
 The dataset is obtained from Kaggle and the dataset has also been placed here in the `data` folder.